 - Knife or cookie cutters

-- In your stand mixer add your gelatine and water and leave it to soak until your sugar syrup is ready
+- In your stand mixer add 12g of gelatine and 118ml of water and leave it to soak until your sugar syrup is ready

-- Add your sugar and water to a pan and bring to the boil then turn the heat right down to a simmer and set your timer to 11 minutes
+- Add 227g of sugar and 118ml of water to a pan and bring to the boil then turn the heat right down to a simmer and set your timer to 11 minutes

 - Grease your tray with vegetable oil then cut some baking paper to fit the base and sides of your tray and grease that too

-- Add your icing sugar and corn flour to a bowl
+- Add 6tbsp of icing sugar and 2 tbsp of corn flour to a bowl

 - Sprinkle your baking paper with your icing sugar and corn flour mix with a sieve